 - If the order argument is other than 0, the numbers are ranked in ascending order.

 - If the order argument is omitted, Excel assumes order is 0 and numbers are ranked in descending order.

 Excel has two more functions to rank the numbers, introduced in Excel 2010 and later versions.
-It is recommended by Excel to use following 2 additional functions instead of a simple RANK function, which are described below, but if you are using Excel 2007 or earlier version then only Excel RANK function is available.
+It is recommended by Excel to use following two additional functions instead of a simple RANK function, which are described below, but if you are using Excel 2007 or earlier version, then only Excel RANK function is available.

-RANK.EQ function in Excel returns rank or order of a number against a list of numbers.
-It is same as RANK function in Excel and it also returns the same rank or order of duplicate numbers in the list.
-Syntax of this function is the same as RANK function.
+RANK.EQ function in Excel returns the rank or order of a number against a list of numbers.
+It is the same as the RANK function in Excel, and it also returns the same rank or order of duplicate numbers in the list.
+The syntax of this function is the same as the RANK function.

 =RANK.EQ (number, ref, [order])

 RANK.AVG function returns the rank of a number against a list of other numeric values, but it returns average rank value for each of duplicate values.
 Its syntax is;